Skip to main content

 There are lots of efforts on campus that promote product reuse.

-The Share Shop : Donate and shop for clothes, accessories, supplies, or small housewares.
-All for free.
+The Share Shop : A free thirft store for students to shop for clothes, accessories, supplies, or small housewares.
+Campus and community members are invited to donate items for reuse.

 • Dining